 When the “Close Position” button is selected, you can again enter the SmartPricing settings for this specific order.
 This time, we will use the Patient setting and stop at 50% of the bid-ask spread, ensuring that SmartPricing won’t go beyond the mid-price of the spread.

 You can always see the progress of an order that hasn't been filled.

-If SmartPricing reaches the final level of acceptable pricing based on the settings, it will stay on that price for five minutes.
-If the order is not filled at that price, it will time out.
-You can use the Close Position button again to re-enter the order and try new settings.
+If SmartPricing reaches the bid or ask price without a fill, it will stay on that price for five minutes.
+If the order is not filled at the highest or lowest acceptable price, it will time out.
+You can use the Close Position button to re-enter the order and try new settings.

 This order was not filled per the SmartPricing settings.
 This is logical because the estimated fill price was $0.24.
 However, since the settings did not allow for price discovery to extend beyond 50% of the bid-ask spread, this price was never attempted.

 The unfilled order is displayed as a canceled order in the order details.